sushil2601/javaScript_practise/NODEJS.md

         .
 Auotmating Devops or system Scripts.

     const {exec,spawn,fork,execFile} = require('child-process')

-Q. Buffer and Stream
-Ans :-
-    Streams in Node.js are objects that facilitate reading from or writing to a data source in a continuous fashion.
-Streams are particularly useful for handling large amounts of data efficiently.

-    Buffers are used to handle binary data in Node.js.
-They provide a way to work with raw memory allocations and are useful for operations involving binary data, such as reading files or network communications.

-    Pipes in Node.js:-

-        Pipes in Node.js are a powerful feature for managing the flow of data between streams.
-They simplify the process of reading from a readable stream and writing to a writable stream, facilitating efficient and seamless data processing.

-Q. Promises:-
-Ans :-

 Q. What is V8 engine and how it works?
 Ans :-
     An open-source, high-performance JavaScript engine built by Google, written in C++, and used in Google Chrome and Node.js.